htcondor/htcondor/docs/man-pages/condor_advertise.rst

 *condor_advertise* sends one or more ClassAds to the *condor_collector* daemon on the central manager machine.
-The optional argument *update-command* says what daemon type’s ClassAd is to be updated; if it is absent, it assumed to be the update command corresponding to the type of the (first) ClassAd.
+The optional argument *update-command* says what daemon type's ClassAd is to be updated; if it is absent, it assumed to be the update command corresponding to the type of the (first) ClassAd.
 The optional argument *classad-filename* is the file from which the ClassAd(s) should be read.
-If *classad-filename* is omitted or is the dash character (’-’), then the ClassAd(s) are read from standard input.
+If *classad-filename* is omitted or is the dash character ('-'), then the ClassAd(s) are read from standard input.
 You must specify *update-command* if you do not want to read from standard input.